eldoy/wsrecon/README.md

   }
 })

-// Alternative syntax for events socket.on('open', (event) => {
+// You can also register events like this socket.on('open', (event) => {
   console.log('Connection open')
 })